lucxws/pokemon-autocatcher/README.md

 # 💡 The database contains all 905 Pokémons. + shadows, hisuians
    - Go check database folder, it has all the information you need to know.

+# 🤔 How to get spawns?
+    - spam.py is the script that will spam a certain channel with random messages to get spawns, multi account feature will be added in the future